 Parasailing, Scuba diving, and Jetskis are all available.

 Sliema is in the process of transitioning from traditional Maltese to more upscale and pan European.
 The service and amenities have improved dramatically.
-Yes, it’s still a great bargain for a holiday and incredibly affordable.
+Yes, it’s still a great bargain for a holiday and incredibly affordable for a Mediterranean beach vacation.
 Crime has increased to negligible from none.
 The Sliema locals speak English with a sing song cadence that rest of the island considers arrogant.
 I thought it was cute.

 The island has draconian laws re: drugs.
 You probably won’t be offered, but do not smoke hash, weed, etc.